Five Year Mission: Top 15 Songs

-To be clear, this is not a parody band.
+And to be clear, Five Year Mission is not a parody band.
 This is a creative group of songwriters and musicians putting together songs that are at once serious, fun, boisterous, melodic, atmospheric – choose any or all of the preceding.
-The lyrics are respectful and smart.
+The lyrics are smart and layered.
 The music is vibrant and varied.
 The presentation is smooth and professional.

 Five Year Mission are: